 If the VLBA target source is not sufficiently strong for self-calibration and/or if absolute positional information is needed, then VLBA phase referenced observations must be employed (Beasley & Conway 1995).
 A VLBA phase reference source should be observed frequently and be within a few degrees of the VLBA target region, otherwise differential atmospheric (tropospheric and ionospheric) propagation effects will prevent accurate phase transfer.
-In the short term, VLBA users can draw candidate phase calibrators from the MERLIN phase calibrator grid of Patnaik et al. (1992) and Browne et al. (1996), which will eventually be extended to cover the sky north of declination -30 degrees.
-Tony Beasley (see Section 25.4) is leading a systematic VLBA survey of these MERLIN phase calibrators to determine which ones are compact enough to serve as good VLBA phase reference sources and to obtain improved reference source positions.
+In the short term, VLBA users can draw candidate phase calibrators from the MERLIN phase calibrator grid of Patnaik et al. (1992) and Browne et al. (1997), which will eventually be extended to cover the sky north of declination -30 degrees.
+A VLBA survey of these MERLIN calibrators is in progress, to determine which sources are compact enough to serve as good